Advertiser disclosure

 Where they work

 Based on the examples of fields you can study, it’s safe to say that what you study will determine where you decide to work.
-PhD holders are highly educated people, meaning that finding a job when you hold a PhD in your field will look pretty good to most employers.
+PhD holders are highly educated people; finding a job when you hold a PhD in your field looks pretty good to most employers.

 Common places where you find a high concentration of PhDs are in hospitals, corporate offices, college campuses, and other educational institutions.
 Remember, though, that’s not a full list of where you could work–the list of places you could work is endless!